xtendui/xtendui/src/gatsby/markdown/components/core/form/check-radio.md

 ## Variant

 Classes for assigning variant (e.g.: border / background / color).
-Add or remove selectors at your discretion.

 You can set the size globally on **form**.